jasonmpittman/transitional-python/transitional-python.md

 # Preface

 This book was born out of the need to help students transition from core programming coursework in another language, chiefly C++.
 In my opinion, when you’re coming from another language, you probably only need to be aware of where and how Python is different.
 That is, a long form text repeating in-common concepts, structures, and idioms is largely wasted trees.
+Likewise, if you happen to coming from a Python background, this text can help you understand where C++ is the same but different.

 \begin{tabular}{p{8cm}|p{5cm}}
     & \textit{This is an example of how I will express a side or meta-thought that I feel is important but not directly related to the point in the main text.}